mootools/mootools-more/Docs/Element/Element.Position.md

 Type: Element {#Element}
 ==========================
-Extends the [Element][] native object with the method *position* which sets the location of an element relative to another.
+Extends the [Element][] Type with the method *position* which sets the location of an element relative to another.

 ### Tutorial/Demo